-The idea of a cardboard bike seems on first thought flimsy and impractical but for one man, Izhar Gafni, building such a bike has been very much a labour of love.
+The idea of a cardboard bike initally seems like a flimsy and impractical idea, but for one man, Izhar Gafni, building such a bike has been very much a labor of love.

 The Israeli national, a keen cyclist, spent years in his workshop perfecting techniques to build a cardboard bike that would be strong enough to support a human's weight and allow him to ride every day.

 Watch above to find out the story of how Gafni came to build his game-changing cardboard bike.

 Gafni found that by folding or layering commercial-grade cardboard several times you reinforce the cardboard and give it strength.
 A frame design, for instance, could then be cut or shaped from this reinforced cardboard.

 Once cut the bike parts are stiffened with a special varnish resin mixture to increase durability and strength.
 Finally a waterproof coating and lacquered paint is added to make the part ready for assembly.